 Forgiving stems from learning to let go, which is a hard task, I know.
-Sometimes the only reason why you won't let go of what's holding you back is because it was the only thing once upon a time that made you happy.
-And truth is, you don't always have to let go.
-Everyone has flaws and if your relationship, friendship, whatnot, is strong enough to pull it through then it's important you forgive that person, but never forget what they did.
+Sometimes the only reason why you won't let go of what's holding you back is that it was the only thing once upon a time that made you happy.
+And the truth is, you don't always have to let go.
+Everyone has flaws and if your relationship, friendship, whatnot, is strong enough to pull it through, then it's important you forgive that person, but never forget what they did.

 Let's do a little mini "case-study" to put this into perspective.

-Let's say your best friend of 6 years talked bad about you behind your back and spilled all your deepest secrets to a random person after you and them got into a fight.
-You may have been angry and on impulse, decided to tell them that you don't want them in your life anymore.
+Let's say your best friend of 6 years talked badly about you behind your back and spilled all your deepest secrets to a random person after you and they got into a fight.
+You may have been angry and, on impulse, decided to tell them that you don't want them in your life anymore.
 Now, let's review this situation.

 Have they ever done this before?
 Did they apologize right away?
 Did they confess spilling the beans or did you have to find out from someone else?

-Giving a second chance is you forgiving them, but not forgetting what they did.
+Giving them a second chance is forgiving them, but not forgetting what they did.

 A Tougher Decision